Reviews

 • • •

-“I’ve been a Recovery Coach in Ohio for the past five years and in that time I’ve seen the establishment, the review and restructuring, then redeployment of another RC program.
-I’ve been working three years full time as a trainer/coach and have tried to establish a good baseline of understanding, practice and support for a coaching program.
-Melissa Killeen has done an EXCELLENT job reviewing the history of coaching, the established models of support and then goes further to provide worksheets, assessments and working structure for the coach or support program to use to maintain a quality and comprehensive paraprofessional support team.
-I’ve already recommended this book to numerous agencies which I directly interface with and they have purchased copies for their libraries.”
+“I’ve been a Recovery Coach in Ohio for the past five years, and in that time I’ve seen the establishment, the review and restructuring, and then redeployment of another RC program.
+I’ve been working full-time as a trainer/coach for three years and have tried to establish a solid baseline of understanding, practice, and support for a coaching program.
+Melissa Killeen has done an EXCELLENT job reviewing the history of coaching and established models of support, and then goes further by providing worksheets, assessments, and a working structure for the coach or support program to use in maintaining a quality, comprehensive paraprofessional support team.
+I’ve already recommended this book to numerous agencies with which I directly interface, and they have purchased copies for their libraries.”

 —Chinagirl